needle-mirror/com.unity.polyspatial.visionos/Documentation~/WebCamTextures.md

 By default, Unity does not enable WebCamTexture support.
 You must create a scripting define named `POLYSPATIAL_ENABLE_WEBCAM` to use, and make sure that you fill out the `Camera Usage Description` field in `Player Settings > Other settings`.
 If you don't do this, then you will see errors with `LocalAssetManager` as it doesn't know how to deal with asset types it doesn't know about.

 ## Platform Support
-Support for WebCamTextures is dependent on the underlying API support on the target platform.
+On the Apple Vision Pro, WebCamTexture provides a feed of the user's Spatial Persona.
+In general, support for WebCamTextures is dependent on the underlying API support on the target platform.
 This support may vary and might be entirely missing so take care to validate your needs on the platforms you wish to run on.

 ## Texture updates and manual dirtying
 WebCamTextures are not auto dirtied when the camera updates the texture.
 This means that PolySpatial will not know that it needs to update the texture on the target host platform unless told.
 You can do this by using the `Unity.PolySpatial.PolySpatialObjectUtils.MarkDirty(webCamTexture)` on every frame (Usually in Update) in which the WebCamTexture is being changed while playing.